 How do you identify the port side of a boat?

-Visual cues for identifying port side
+Visual cues for identifying the port side

 Navigation lights on the port side